sspann/context-engineering-intro/PRPs/EXAMPLE_multi_agent_prp.md

 description: |

 ## Purpose
-Build a Pydantic AI multi-agent system where a primary Research Agent uses Brave Search API and has an Email Draft Agent (using Gmail API) as a tool.
+Build a TypeScript AI multi-agent system where a primary Research Agent uses Brave Search API and has an Email Draft Agent (using Gmail API) as a tool.
 This demonstrates agent-as-tool pattern with external API integrations.

 ## Core Principles
 1. **Context is King**: Include ALL necessary documentation, examples, and caveats